mcc-us/bookkeeping/_pages/b-income-statement.md

 > Who, What, When: Time Period
 {: .block-tip }

-> Remember:
-> Place Dollar signs at the top of each column and at the bottom line.
+> Use Dollar signs at the top of each column & at the bottom line.
 Do not use dollar signs on ALL values.
 {: .block-tip }

 Company Name